mspnp/solution-architectures/cicdbots/README.md

-# CICD pipeline for chatbots
+# CI/CD pipeline for chatbots

-This repository is meant to guide you during the process of creating a new CICD pipeline for a simple Microsoft Teams echo chatbot application running in Azure.
+This repository is meant to guide you during the process of creating a new CI/CD pipeline for a simple Microsoft Teams echo chatbot application running in Azure.
 Executing a few command lines instructions, you are going through the process of creating your own EchoBot application by using the [Bot Framework v4](https://dev.botframework.com), the required infrastructure in Azure, and authoring an Azure DevOps Multi-Stage YAML pipeline that builds and deploy to Azure when new changea are made against your forked repository.

+This repository supports an article on the [Azure Architecture Center](https://aka.ms/architecture) called [Build a CI/CD pipeline for chatbots with ARM templates](https://docs.microsoft.com/azure/architecture/example-scenario/apps/devops-cicd-chatbot).
+For added context about this secnario it is recommended that you review that article before proceeding below.

 ## Prerequisites